 Falls at work can happen in any profession.
 Icy sidewalks and parking lots, working at heights, and poorly lit stairwells are just a few examples of fall hazards that workers can face.
 Employers have a responsibility to maintain a safe environment that is free from recognized safety risks.
 In some industries, there are safety standards and regulations set by the Occupational Safety and Health Administration (OSHA) that employers must comply with.
 Falls at work can cause serious injuries with devastating lifelong consequences.
-If you have been injured in a fall at work, contact a qualified workers’ compensation lawyer who can help you receive the compensation you deserve to make a full recovery.
+If you have been injured in a fall at work, contact a qualified New Jersey workers’ compensation lawyer who can help you receive the compensation you deserve to make a full recovery.

 Common Causes of Falls at Work